-What Can a Handyman Do in Cassopolis, Michigan?
+What Can a Handyman Do Without a License in Cassopolis, Michigan?

 Cassopolis is in Cass County, Michigan.
 Michigan generally does not issue a single statewide “general contractor license” for handymen; instead, contractor credentialing is mainly through (1) the State’s Residential Builder / Maintenance & Alteration Contractor licensing system for residential work, and (2) separate state licenses for regulated trades (electrical, plumbing, mechanical/HVAC).
 Even if you are “exempt” from a state contractor credential for small jobs, you still must follow local building permit rules and you cannot perform licensed-trade work without the proper state trade license.